Culf maps and edgewise subdivision: The last-vertex map

 and this square is a pullback since $\beta_f$ is \toppreserving\ and $p$ is a right fibration. \end{proof}

-\begin{lemma} For any simplicial space $A$, the last-vertex map $\last \colon \Nel(A)\to A$ is final. \end{lemma} \begin{proof} To show that $\last_A \colon \Nel (A) \to A$ is final, we need to show that there is a contractible space of lifts for the square
+\begin{lemma} For any simplicial space $A$, the last-vertex map $\last \colon \Nel(A)\to A$ is final. \end{lemma} The analogue of this lemma for simplicial sets appears in works of Lurie~\cite[4.2.3.14]{HTT} and Cisinski~\cite[7.3.9]{Cisinski:HCHA}. \begin{proof} To show that $\last_A \colon \Nel (A) \to A$ is final, we need to show that there is a contractible space of lifts for the square

 for any right fibration $p\colon Y \to X$ and arbitrary simplicial maps $f$ and $g$.

 By Lemma~\ref{el-L} we have the pullback square